-Little Company of Mary Hospital (LCMH) has received the prestigious honor of being internationally recognized as a Baby-Friendly birth facility by Baby-Friendly USA.
+Little Company of Mary Hospital is internationally recognized as a Baby-Friendly birth facility by Baby-Friendly USA

 There are 150 designated Baby-Friendly hospitals and birth centers in the United States and 20,000 worldwide.
 LCMH is the third Baby-Friendly hospital and birth center in the state of Illinois and the first hospital in the Chicagoland area to achieve this designation.

 “We are extremely proud to be the first Baby-Friendly hospital in the Chicagoland area.” said Mary Grimm, manager of Little Company of Mary’s Family Birth Center.
 “Little Company of Mary has long offered a safe and loving environment delivering more than 200,000 babies into the world exceeding all other hospitals in the Southwest Chicago area.
 This accreditation further validates our mission to provide our newborns with the best possible healthy start in life.
 A special thank you to our physicians, staff, moms, babies and their families, especially those who participated in the Baby Friendly audit interviews.”